 Process control benefits when using an adjustable speed drive:

-- Different operating speeds for each process
+- Adjust the rate of production with different operating speeds for each process

 - Compensation for changing process variables

-- Allow slow operation for setup purposes
+- Allows slow operation for setup purposes

 - Allow accurate positioning